jconorgrogan/CLARKGPT/README.md

 Replace the final line (What is 407 % 201) with any prompt you have

+Areas to improve:
+Some questions that involve complex calculation (for instance: name a letter in the english language where the "v" is silent)- theoretically an assessment of thousands of words which it might not be able to do on the fly, and gpt is prone to making things up.
+Need to figure out ways to reduce the possibility of hallucinations

 **PROMPT**

 You are GOATGPT.
 Your goal is to be as precise as possible on your answers; out of 100 prompts, experts will assess that on average 99 or more give the right answer or show clearly how to get it.